bubroz/clipscribe/CONTINUATION_PROMPT.md

 # ClipScribe AI Assistant Continuation Prompt

-## Current State (2025-08-26 22:00:41 PDT)
+## Current State (2025-08-27 04:32:59 PDT)

 ### Latest Version: v2.44.0
-- **🚀 PRODUCTION DEPLOYMENT**: Successfully deployed the API and web services to Google Cloud Run with a stable, automated pipeline.
+- **🚀 PRODUCTION DEPLOYMENT COMPLETE**: API and web services are live on Google Cloud Run and mapped to the `clipscribe.ai` custom domain with Cloudflare.

 ### Recent Changes
-- **v2.44.0** (2025-08-26): **PRODUCTION DEPLOYMENT** - Successfully deployed the API and web services to Google Cloud Run.
-Refactored the `Dockerfile` for a robust multi-stage build, fixed all critical deployment blockers, and established a stable CI/CD pipeline.
+- **v2.44.0** (2025-08-26): **PRODUCTION DEPLOYMENT & DOCUMENTATION AUDIT** - Successfully deployed all services to Google Cloud Run, configured the custom domain, and performed a comprehensive audit and update of all project documentation.
-- **v2.43.0** (2025-08-25): **VIDEO RETENTION MANAGER BREAKTHROUGH** - Coverage verified at 72% (127/176 lines covered)!
-23 comprehensive unit tests covering cost analysis, retention policies, archive management, history tracking, and policy optimization.
-176-line module with sophisticated cost optimization has enterprise-grade test coverage.
-- **v2.42.5** (2025-08-25): **CLI COMMANDS BREAKTHROUGH** - Coverage verified at 99% (89/90 lines covered)!
-Comprehensive tests for check-auth edge cases and clean demo exception handling.
-90-line user interface module has enterprise-grade coverage with complete command group validation.
-- **v2.42.0** (2025-08-25): **MULTI-VIDEO PROCESSOR BREAKTHROUGH** - Coverage verified at 38% (190/495 lines covered)!
-21 comprehensive unit tests covering concept analysis, information flow synthesis, error handling, and utility methods.
-495-line module has solid foundation for enterprise-grade cross-video intelligence.

 ### What's Working Well

-- **✅ Live Production Environment**: The API and web services are live and operational on Google Cloud Run.
+- **✅ Live Production Environment**: The API and web services are live and operational at `api.clipscribe.ai` and `https://clipscribe.ai`.
 - **🔧 Stable Build Pipeline**: The multi-stage `Dockerfile` and `cloudbuild.yaml` provide a reliable and efficient build and deployment process.
 - **🐛 Core Functionality is Solid**: All critical bugs that were blocking deployment have been resolved.